One of the newest birding festivals in Arizona

 By the way, Yuma Proving Ground is located on the Colorado River and is where the US Army conducts conducted tests on combat bridges, amphibious vehicles and boats.
 Not only do they have a biologist, but they also have a military museum.

-Where to Stay While Attending the Yuma Bird, Nature & History Festival?
+Where to Stay While Attending the Yuma Bird, Nature and History Festival?

 While I attended the Yuma Bird, Nature & History Festival, I stayed at the Historic Coronado Motor Hotel.
 I had a spacious room with a sofa, desk and office chair.
 I always appreciate a desk and ergonomic chair in my hotel room as I always bring my work with me wherever I go.
 I guess that I am a digital nomad of sorts.